timthedev07/docs/source/Python Data Structures 3x.rst

 Notice that the node foo, just has a value, but does not have any children, so the return value is a set of two Nones.
 Whereas bar, has foo on its left, but nothing on the right, so the right attribute is None.
-Finally, baz have both the two children filled with either foo and bar, so it returs a set of them.
+Finally, baz have both the two children filled with either foo and bar, so it returns a set of the nodes.

 Linked list
 ***********

-A linked list in our case, is implemented using a object that is somehow similar to a node It uses a class called ``Item``
+A linked list in our case, is implemented using an object that is somehow similar to a node.
+It uses a class called ``Item``

 An Item has two attributes, value and pointer, where the value is the same as before, and the pointer is the next node in the linked list.